All Episodes

 Much of your life has been designed to thwart that doctor all those years ago.

-So you've got a 16 year old beautiful daughter.
+So you've got a 16-year-old beautiful daughter.

 You just adopted a little boy.

-Yes, from birth, my chancey pants.
+Yes, from birth, my chancy pants.

-The chancey pants.
+The chancy pants.

 Look at him.

-That is your true kid.
+That is a cute kid.

 Awesome.